meain/esa/README.md

-esa "open golang playground" # works if the llm knows about it esa "reduce brightness" esa "increase brightness if it is after 2PM" # is it pointless, yes but it works
+esa "open golang playground" # works if the llm knows about it esa "reduce brightness" esa "increase brightness if it is after 2PM" # is it pointless, yes but it works esa "send an email to user@provider.com about the current weather" # something complex
 ```

 _You can find examples of the functions in the `functions` folder._